AGAPIA/river-trace-analysis-and-fuzz/README.md

+#Prerequisite: follow the installation process for: https://github.com/AGAPIA/river

-# This repository contains two tools
+# This repository contains 2 tools

 # Tool 1: in Main folder, the 'smart' taint analysis system:
   - building a generative model from a set of training examples: see main_training.py